 Celiac: Foods to Avoid

-If you have been diagnosed with celiac disease, you would do best to eat natural foods, free of chemicals, preservatives, additives and other artificial ingredients, as some of these ingredients are sources of hidden gluten and are unhealthy for us all.
 There is a theory that MSG is unsafe for celiac patients.
 It certainly has been proven that MSG increases the risk for autism.
 In addition, it has been discovered that most individuals who report having a reaction to MSG also report a sensitivity to wheat.
 There are many foods and ingredients that those with celiac disease should not consume.
 One would think that rice milk would be safe, but all brands are not gluten-free.
 Read the information below to find out more about unsafe foods for those with celiac individuals and more.

 The theory of MSG not being safe for those with celiacs is based upon the fact that celiac patients are known to have multiple food allergies.
 Why is this so?
 The article linked above reports that our grains have been grown in such a way as to contain more and more glutamic acids (glutamate), causing more and more health problems because our bodies are not designed to digest gluten in the first place.
 MSG is made from the grains wheat, soy or corn because they are a good sources of glutamic acid.
-It has been discovered that glutamic acid/glutamate has caused a rise of autism.
+It has been discovered that glutamic acid/glutamate has caused a rise of autism [link no longer available].
 Glutamic acid, along with dairy (more on that in a future article), should be on your list to consider avoiding if you have been diagnosed with celiac disease or have a gluten-sensitivity, gluten-intolerance, wheat-allergy, wheat-sensitivity, wheat-intolerance or just plain want to be healthy.

 Celiac-Foods to Avoid